 We know getting started with a new system can be overwhelming — learning all new terminology, platform navigation, icons — and then you still have to run your business!
 To make like a little easier, we've broken down some common terms and icons you might find as you're getting to know HoneyBook.

 Images or documents created outside of HoneyBook that can be included in emails to clients.
-Attachments can be added to your file Library for easy access, or uploaded on the fly whenever you see the paper clip icon.
-Files you create in HoneyBook are not considered attachments.
+Attachments can be added to your document Library for easy access, or uploaded on the fly whenever you see the paper clip icon.
+Documents you create in HoneyBook are not considered attachments.
 More on attaching files here.

 Mail merge, mass email; call it what you will!
 Batch Emails allow you to send one email to a group of contacts, but ensures that each email delivered to each contact individually.
 More on Batch Emails here.